 Advanced courses are designed to build upon the skills you already have, so they almost always come with prerequisites.
 You can’t learn to run before you can walk, and the same principle applies here.
 For example, an advanced Ashiatsu program that teaches complex two-footed strokes will require you to already have highly developed skills from foundational courses.
 Be sure to read the program requirements carefully before you enroll.
 These prerequisites aren’t meant to be barriers; they ensure that every student in the class has the necessary background to keep up with the material and get the most out of the training.

-Choose the Right Training Path
+How to Choose the Right Training Path for You

 Once you’ve decided which advanced techniques you want to learn, the next step is finding the right program to get you there.
 Not all training is created equal, and the program you choose can shape your skills and career for years to come.
 Think about what you need not just as a student, but as a working professional.
 You’ll want to look at the curriculum, the school’s credentials, and the practical details like location and scheduling to find the perfect fit for your goals.